 4. Agree your marketing channels, budget time frame and review process

 5. Decide on the specific tactics you will use to become a thought leader in your sector.
 This could be a website and SEO, a LinkedIn and social media communication strategy, videos, whitepapers etc.

 6. Take action- outsource or DIY

-Yes it takes time to think through this and get it right.
+Yes, it takes time to think through this and get it right.
 The time is worth it though.
 We were lucky enough have an amazing mentor who is a branding expert.
 One of her favourite pieces of advice was.
-“Slow is fast” so many people just don’t think through what they want to achieve and what the areas of focus needs to be.
+“Slow is fast” so many people don’t think through what they want to achieve and what the areas of focus need to be.